 "First the lines are alive.
 Then they die.
 They are dead, and you try to make them live again"

-Painting for me is an experiential act, a journey which transforms me and in which I exist at a higher level of consciousness.
+Painting for me is an experiential act, a journey which transforms me and takes me to new places.
 I try to get away from the formulated mark by using gauche gestures, inviting the accidental mark of the brush or pencil or the occasional drip.
-It doesn't always work, but it is important to remain receptive and keep exploring.
+I try to remain receptive and keep exploring.
 It is only by removing the barriers of learned gestures that I can push towards some level of truth.
-The immersive quality of music helps me cut off from the world and focus my mind on the painting - it is a state of mind to which my body follows.
-The blank canvas becomes the stage on which unexpressed emotions manifest.
 I often try to use my left hand because it has not learned to “walk” yet on canvas, or draw with both hands at the same time, in a process of disclosure in which I assume a place of ‘unknowing.’
-I work from instinct, grasping for a more fundamental mark that can reveal something raw and unsaid from within.
-And then time stretches far back to wherever it takes me and I drift towards and away from a singularity of being and an emptiness of self.
+The immersive quality of music or the spoken word helps me cut off from the world and focus my mind on the painting - it is a state of mind to which my body follows.
+The blank canvas becomes the stage on which emotions manifest.
+I work from instinct, grasping for a more fundamental mark that can reveal an inner state.
+I drift between a singularity of being and an emptiness of self.